-When deciding whether or not to see a counselor, students often ask if their privacy will be protected.
-In order to share your private thoughts and feelings, it is important to trust that what you say will be kept between you and your counselor.
+When deciding whether or not to see a counselor, students often wonder if their privacy will be protected.
+In order to share your private thoughts and feelings, it is necessary to trust that what you say will be kept between you and your counselor.

-It is important for you to know that records of your visit to the Counseling Center do not become part of your academic record, nor are they made available to faculty or staff of the university outside of the Counseling Center.
-Your parents do not have access to your records, nor can they ask your counselor to disclose any information about your visits.
+It is important for you to know that any records of your visit to the Counseling Center do not become part of your academic record/transcripts, nor are they made available to adminstrators, faculty, or staff of the university outside of the Counseling Center.
+Your parents or family members do not have access to your records, nor can they ask your counselor to disclose any information about your visits.

 In the legal sense, "confidentiality" is something that binds the mental health professional from making disclosure about a client's visit.
-However, you as a client may talk to whomever you wish about your own counseling experience.
+However, you as a client may talk to whomever you wish about your own counseling experience or to not do so.
 From time to time, you may decide that you want to talk about your counseling with a family member or a close friend.
-That is your choice.
+That is fully your decision.